-Tourism has been almost non-existent ever since corona virus started spreading throughout Europe in early 2020.
+Tourism has been struggling ever since corona virus started spreading throughout Europe in early 2020.
 All countries closed their borders and started enforcing various measures to contain the spread of the virus.

 Croatia initially had one of the most restrictive measures out of all the countries in the world.
 This resulted in a positive epidemic outlook in the first half of 2020, but numbers have grown since then.